E. D. Hirsch: Core Knowledge

 Hirsch established the non-profit Core Knowledge Foundation and serves as its director.
 The Foundation began publishing its Core Knowledge Sequence in the 1990s.
 This includes eight books as part of the Core Knowledge Grader Series of books.
-The series begins What Your Preschooler Needs to Know and ends with What Your Sixth Grader Needs to Know.
-The series, which has been revised and updated over the years, have been particularly popular with parents who homeschool, as well as parents whose children attend Core Knowledge schools.
+The series begins with What Your Preschooler Needs to Know and ends with What Your Sixth Grader Needs to Know.
+The series, which has been revised and updated over the years, has been particularly popular with parents who homeschool, as well as parents whose children attend Core Knowledge schools.

-In 2011 a British version of The Core Knowledge Sequence was published online.
+In 2011, a British version of The Core Knowledge Sequence was published online.
 The books began to be adapted for the UK, beginning with What Your Year 1 Child Needs to Know.

-By 2015, there were about 1,260 schools in the US (across 46 states and District of Columbia) using all or part of the Core Knowledge Sequence.
+By 2015, there were about 1,260 schools in the US (across 46 states and the District of Columbia) using all or part of the Core Knowledge Sequence.
 The Foundation believes that the actual number is much higher, but only counts schools that submit a "profile form" to the Foundation annually.
-The profile of Core Knowledge Schools in the US is diverse—including public, charter, private and parochial schools in urban, suburban and rural locations.
+The profile of Core Knowledge Schools in the US is diverse—including public, charter, private, and parochial schools in urban, suburban and, rural locations.
 Independent nonprofit GreatSchools.org reports that more than 400 of these schools are preschools.

 In his 2014 article published by Thomas B. Fordham Institute, Robert Pondiscio, the author of How the Other Half Learns in which he reviewed Success Academy, Pondiscio said if the Common Core State Standards Initiative was "properly understood and implemented", it would be a "delivery mechanism" for Hirsch's "ideas and work" and his Core Knowledge curriculum.
-Hirsch was not directly involved in developing the Common Core State Standards adopted in 46 states and the District of Columbia, some education watchers credit E. D. Hirsch as having provided the "intellectual foundation" for the initiative.
-Pondiscio said that Politico had paired David Coleman—main author of the Common Core State Standards in English Language Arts—with Hirsch in eight place on their 2014 list of fifty "thinkers, doers and dreamers who really matter."
+Hirsch was not directly involved in developing the Common Core State Standards adopted in 46 states and the District of Columbia; some education watchers credit E. D. Hirsch as having provided the "intellectual foundation" for the initiative.
+Pondiscio said that Politico had paired David Coleman—main author of the Common Core State Standards in English Language Arts—with Hirsch in eighth place on their 2014 list of fifty "thinkers, doers and dreamers who really matter."